adityasolanki205/Merging-and-Spliting-in-DataFlow/.ipynb_checkpoints/README-checkpoint.md

         run()
 ```

-4. **Reading the Data**: Now we will go step by step to create a pipeline starting with reading the data.
+4. **Reading the Data from Cloud Storage**: Now we will go step by step to create a pipeline starting with reading the data.
 The data is read using **beam.io.ReadFromText()**.
 Here we will just read the input values and save it in a file.
 The output is stored in text file named simpleoutput.

 ```python
     def run(argv=None, save_main_session=True):